Jadson (footballer, born 2005)

-Jadson Alves de Lima (born 10 August 2005), simply known as Jadson, is a Brazilian professional footballer who plays as a forward for Cuiabá.
+Jadson Alves de Lima (born 10 August 2005), simply known as Jadson, is a Brazilian professional footballer who plays as a forward for Operário on loan from Cuiabá.

 Career

 Born in Várzea Grande, Mato Grosso, Jadson was a Cuiabá youth graduate.
 He made his first team debut on 16 February 2023, coming on as a second-half substitute for Jonathan Cafú in a 3–1 Campeonato Mato-Grossense away win over Nova Mutum.

 On 4 August 2023, Jadson was loaned to Atlético Mineiro and was initially assigned to the under-20 squad.
 He returned to his parent club in February 2024, after the Copa São Paulo de Futebol Júnior.

 Jadson made his Série A debut with Dourado on 3 July 2024, again replacing Cafú in a 2–1 home loss to Botafogo.